htihle/htihle.github.io/cv.md

 - Master in Astronomy (2016), Institute of Theoretical Astrophysics, UiO

 **Awards:**
-- His Majesty The King’s gold medal (2022) for best doctoral thesis at UiO
+- His Majesty The King’s gold medal for best doctoral thesis in the Faculty of Mathematics and Natural Sciences at the University of Oslo in 2021

 **Skills:**
 - Programming: Python, Fortran, C++